ColandSeg/square_boi/README.md

 Install Python from the [download page](https://www.python.org/downloads/) at python.org.

 ### Pygame
-It is recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html) to run this project.
+It is recommended (but not necessary) to use a [virtual environment](https://docs.python.org/3/library/venv.html) to run this project.

 To install pygame, run the following command:
 ```bash